 Balance IT® offers two alternatives for sick dogs and cats.
 Both need a prescription from your veterinarian in order to access a recipe.

 First, there are pre-determined recipes for pets with common illnesses.
-These include: Arthritis, Liver Disease, Diabetes, IBD, Heart Disease, Allergies, Urinary Crystals and Stones and more.
+These include: Arthritis, Liver Disease, Diabetes, IBD, Heart Disease, Allergies, Urinary Crystals and Stones, and more.

 This is how I found the recipe that helped calm down Cody’s IBD.
 Your vet can also request that you work directly with a nutritionist.
 That way the veterinarian can get a complete history of your dog’s medical condition and develop a custom recipe.